dohoangvuqc/HomeCredit-AutomationExerciser/README.md

 ```

 ```
-Feature: Creating New Account Funtion by using created Customer ID
+Feature: Creating New Account Function by using created Customer ID
   Background:
     Given User is on webpage "http://demo.guru99.com/"
     When User enters UserID with "mngr146503" and Password with "zemygYb" and submit Login Button